 why no libraries

-so I'm building this tool called Wayu and it needs a terminal UI. the obvious move is to reach for ncurses or termbox or one of the million TUI libraries out there. but I'm writing this in Odin and honestly I just wanted to understand what's actually happening when your terminal turns into an interactive app. turns out it's not that complicated — it's just a lot of escape sequences and some careful bookkeeping.
+so i'm building this tool called Wayu and it needs a terminal UI. the obvious move is to reach for ncurses or termbox or one of the million TUI libraries out there. but i'm writing this in Odin and i wanted to understand what's actually happening when a terminal turns into an interactive app. it's not that complicated. just a lot of escape sequences and some careful bookkeeping.

 the whole TUI ended up at 16,830 lines.
 8 views, modals, a fuzzy finder. all built on raw terminal control. here's how that works.